coveooss/slider/README.md

 Run `npm install` to get the required dependencies.

 ### Building
+The project rely on some definition files provided by [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) and use `tsd` to install them.
+You can install `tsd` globally if you want by running `npm install -g tsd`.
+You can also run `npm run compile` once.
+It will download the definition file.
-To build the project simply run `npm start` or `gulp` if you have gulp installed as a global dependency.
+Afterward you can use `gulp` if you have gulp installed as a global dependency to recompile the project and run the tests.

 ### Test locally
 Feel free to modify the index.html file in the dist folder to test your feature.